Hexlet/hexletguides.github.io/_i18n/en/_posts/2022-04-26-how-to-read-books.md

 author: Kirill Mokevnin
 hidden: true
 ---
 Reading is important.
 However, the process of reading matters just as much.
-On the one hand, one doesn't want to miss important information, on the other, trying to understand and comprehend every word stretches this process to infinity.
+On the one hand, one doesn't want to miss useful information, on the other, trying to understand and comprehend every word stretches this process to infinity.
 Next, I will share my way of reading.
-Most likely, it’s not for everyone, but, as practice has shown, many people like it.
+Most likely, it’s not for everyone, but, as a practice has shown, many people like it.

 - [Reading order](https://ru.hexlet.io/blog/posts/how-to-read-books#poryadok-chteniya)
 - [Depth of understanding](https://ru.hexlet.io/blog/posts/how-to-read-books#glubina-vnikaniya)